Axial Seamount

-Axial Seamount (also Coaxial Seamount or Axial Volcano) is a seamount and submarine volcano in the Pacific Ocean, located on the Juan de Fuca Ridge, approximately 480 km west of Cannon Beach, Oregon.
+Axial Seamount (also Coaxial Seamount or Axial Volcano) is a seamount, submarine volcano, and underwater shield volcano in the Pacific Ocean, located on the Juan de Fuca Ridge, approximately 480 km west of Cannon Beach, Oregon.
 Standing 1100 m high, Axial Seamount is the youngest volcano and current eruptive center of the Cobb–Eickelberg Seamount chain.
 Located at the center of both a geological hotspot and a mid-ocean ridge, the seamount is geologically complex, and its origins are still poorly understood.
 Axial Seamount is set on a long, low-lying plateau, with two large rift zones trending 50 km to the northeast and southwest of its center.
 The volcano features an unusual rectangular caldera, and its flanks are pockmarked by fissures, vents, sheet flows, and pit craters up to 100 m deep; its geology is further complicated by its intersection with several smaller seamounts surrounding it.